Andrea Horwath: Early life, education and early career

+Horwath has a Bachelor of Arts degree from McMaster University.
+While her initial program was in human resources, she was drawn to labour studies.
+She worked part-time as a waitress to pay her way through university.
+After graduating, Horwath worked in literacy training, legal-aid advocacy, and "community organization".

-Early political career
+Early political career (1997–2004)

 In the Canadian federal election of 1997, she was the NDP candidate against incumbent Liberal Stan Keyes in the riding of Hamilton West.
 Although unsuccessful, her second-place finish was a significant improvement on previous NDP efforts in the riding, and gave her an increased level of prominence in the city.

 City councillor

 Later in 1997, she was elected to Hamilton City Council for Ward Two, outpolling two incumbents who had represented the area for more than 20 years.
 She emerged as a prominent voice for the political left in the city, and was re-elected to council in 2000 and 2003.
 During her three terms as city councillor, she chaired the solid-waste-management committee and the municipal non-profit housing corporation.

-Provincial politics
+Provincial politics (2004–2022)

-By-election victory

 Horwath was elected to the Legislative Assembly of Ontario in a 2004 by-election in the then-extant provincial riding of Hamilton East, defeating Liberal candidate Ralph Agostino to succeed the deceased Liberal member Dominic Agostino, Ralph's brother.
 Winning 63.6 per cent of the vote, up from the NDP's 29.4 per cent in that riding six months earlier, her landslide victory boosted the NDP's seat count over the threshold for official party status in the legislature, and helped give the federal New Democratic Party a bounce in Hamilton that would continue into the federal election shortly thereafter.